Installing Lycia and its Components

 Review Lycia system requirements

-After the successful update, you get this message:
+After the successful update, you will receive the following message:

 Image 6: Lycia update console messages